jaderiver62/bricolage/README.md

 ## Usage

-To use Bricolage, run `npm start`, then navigate to localhost:3001/{route}.
+To use Bricolage, run `npm start`, then in an application such as [Insomnia](https://insomnia.rest/) navigate to localhost:3001/{route}.
 Please see the video link below for a demonstration.

-*Note:* The "Update Thought" demo demonstrates that the username does not change when a thought is updated!
+*Note:* The "Update Thought" demo in this video demonstrates that the username does not change when a thought is updated.

 [Project Video Link](https://drive.google.com/file/d/1jqrbbqO9FWM3kXq6xlnCAqQUtmvixwDD/view)